travis-ci/docs-travis-ci-com/user/environment-variables.md

 Additionally, Travis CI sets environment variables you can use in your build, e.g. to tag the build, or to run post-build deployments.

-- `TRAVIS_BRANCH`:For builds not triggered by a pull request this is the name of the branch currently being built; whereas for builds triggered by a pull request this is the name of the branch targeted by the pull request (in many cases this will be `master`).
+- `TRAVIS_BRANCH`: For builds not triggered by a pull request this is the name of the branch currently being built; whereas for builds triggered by a pull request this is the name of the branch targeted by the pull request (in many cases this will be `master`).